SoftwareGuy/NodeListServer/README.md

 	// Port of the server.
 	public int port;
 }

 ```

 Make sure you POST the correct data when you want to add/remove servers.
 See API Endpoints for more details on the required POST fields.

-Also **DO NOT** auto-assume that POST functions will be successful. **Always check the HTTP status code before assuming ANYTHING**.
-You will get HTTP Code 200 with a "OK" response from NodeListServer on success.
-Anything not 200 will be NodeListServer denying your request (you'll most likely get HTTP Code 400 (Bad Request)).

 ## Credits